insightbulb/insightbulb/README.md

 After, ```cd``` into the project directory and run:
 * ```virtualenv venv```

-If you are using an IDE like pycharm, the environment will be most likely be started automatically for you.
+If you are using an IDE like pycharm, the environment will most likely be started automatically for you.
 If you are using a lightweight editor, you will probably have to run ```$ . venv/bin/activate``` for macOS and Linux.
 If you are a windows user: ```$ venv/Scripts/activate``` is for you.